kutlusoy/elektron-net/doc-elektron/mining-pool-integration.md

 ## 5. Implementation steps in a Bitcoin‑style pool codebase

-The exact paths below assume the public‑pool / `elektron-net-pool` NestJS layout, but the conceptual steps apply to any pool backend.
+The exact paths below assume the `elektron-net-pool` NestJS layout, but the conceptual steps apply to any pool backend.

 ### 5.1 RPC client (`bitcoin-rpc.service.ts`)